 A p-value is used to decide whether hypothesis test results are statistically significant or not.
 Once it is calculated from analyzing test data, it is compared to the selected alpha level – if lower than the alpha level, the results are deemed to be statistically significant; if higher, the results are deemed to not be statistically significant.

 A p-value is expressed as a number between 0 and 1.

 This Khan Academy video further explains how they apply to hypothesis tests, in-depth:

-While the p-value is a standard method for finding the key measurement of one’s results, there are a mix of opinions on whether it’s actually the ideal solution.
+While the p-value is a standard method for finding the key measurement of one’s results, there is a mix of opinions on whether it’s actually the ideal solution.

-But then, Jeff Leek and Rafa Irizarry do not agree, and their article lists a number of useful information about the p-value.
+But then, Jeff Leek and Rafa Irizarry do not agree, and their article lists a number of useful pieces of information about the p-value.
 To summarize (the full list, with explanations, is available in the linked article):

 - They’re easy to calculate.